A) Yes, we are proud to be an approved Active & Creative Kids Provider. You can claim your Kids Rebate Vouchers HERE

-Q) Do you have an end of year performance?
+Q) Dou have an end of year performance?

 A) Yes.
 At the of Term 4 we hold an Annual Performance to celebrate the end of another wonderful year of dance at Footloose.
 Whilst participation is highly encouraged as performing promotes self confidence and the Performance is always a fun and exciting way for our Students to end the year, we do not make participation in the Compulsory.
-More information about the Performance is available in our Enrolment Pack and Studio Handbook.
+More information about the Performance is available in our Enrolment Pack.

 Q) Is there a Uniform?

-A) All students are required to wear our Footloose Uniform and additional dance attire in our Studio Colours – Purple, Black and White.
-Our Footloose Studio Uniform is available for purchase from our Footloose Shop.
+A) All students are required to wear our Footloose Uniform.
 For more details on what items are required for each class style, see our Uniform Requirements.
+To order your Uniform visit our Footloose Shop.

 Q) Does my child need to wear the uniform for their Trial Class?

 A) New students should wear something comfortable that they can easily move in for their Trial Class.
-A Top and Bike Shorts or Leggings are best.
+A Top or Leotard and Bike Shorts or Leggings are best.

 Q) Why is it necessary to have a Uniform?

-A) It is most important students wear proper fitting dance attire to ensure our Teachers are able to easily identify and correct alignment of the muscles.
-We believe having a Studio Uniform is important in creating a bond between our Students as well as promoting team work and a sense of belonging within our classes.
+A) It is important students wear proper fitting dance attire to ensure our Teachers are able to easily identify and correct alignment of the muscles.
+Having a Studio Uniform is important in creating a bond between our Students as well as promoting team work and a sense of belonging within our classes.

 Q) How much do the classes cost?